sumanjs/suman/README.md

  ---

-#  Suman is a singular test runner and test reporter for Node.js servers and applications.
+#  Suman is a singular test runner focused on Node.js

 Suman is written with Node.js, but can run tests written in any language, not just JavaScript.
 This is because it can run tests in child processes and collect results using TAP (Test Anything Protocol).

-It is designed for maximum test performance for enterprise backend applications, via careful parallelization at every juncture in the testing process/pipeline.
+It is designed for maximum test performance, via careful parallelization at every juncture in the testing process/pipeline.

->> If your team is interested in speeding up their testing cycle, Suman is the absolute right place to look for answers.
+## If your team is interested in speeding up your testing cycle, Suman is the absolute right place to look for answers.

 ###  Suman = ( AVA + Mocha + Lab )